5ahmns-WiSem22-23/25-prj01-recap-ptaitl/README.md

 This game was created in the context of the MTIN lessons with Prof. Meerwald-Stadler, Dipl.-Ing.
 Susanne of the HTL Salzburg.
 (School year 2022/23)

+> **Note:** Before going into detail about this project, please note that you should set the game's aspect ratio to 16:9 before playing/testing the game in Unity.
+Otherwise shifted layouts may occur.

 ## Assignment

 An object (player) is controlled by arrow keys (up,down,left,right) or WASD.
 The object should always be in the center of the screen.